mpv-player/mpv/DOCS/man/options.rst

         before mpv 0.33.0, the user's track selection parameters are clobbered in certain situations.

+        Also since mpv 0.33.0, trying to select a track by number will strictly select this track.
+Before this change, trying to select a track which did not exist would fall back to track default selection at playback initialization.
+The new behavior is more consistent.

+        Setting a track selection property at runtime, and then playing a new file might reset the track selection to defaults, if the fingerprint of the track list of the new file is different.

+        Be aware of tricky combinations of all of all of the above: for example, ``mpv --aid=2 file_with_2_audio_tracks.mkv file_with_1_audio_track.mkv``
+        would first play the correct track, and the second file without audio.
+        If you then go back the first file, its first audio track will be played, and the second file is played with audio.
+If you do the same thing again but instead of using ``--aid=2`` you run ``set aid 2`` while the file is playing, then changing to the second file will play its audio track.
+        This is because runtime selection enables the fingerprint heuristic.

         Most likely this is not the end.

 ``--sid=<ID|auto|no>``